Jack Henry Gardner

 As the Marines hurried about tending their own dead and wounded, Morse spotted a motionless figure hunched over a Browning Automatic Rifle.
 A few empty magazines and a pile of spent brass gave mute testimony to the Marine’s final moments.
 Morse recognized Gardner, his best boot camp buddy, at once.

 With a cache of important intelligence documents – and three wounded men to treat – Captain Brush prepared to head back to the Marine perimeter.
-First, however, he had to addend to his dead Marines.
-George Grazier, John Buckhalt, and Jack ardner were buried in shallow graves; Brush had his men leave the boondocker-clad feet exposed “to aid in the anticipated recovery effort.”[14]
+First, however, he had to attend to his dead Marines.
+George Grazier, John Buckhalt, and Jack Gardner were buried in shallow graves; Brush had his men leave the boondocker-clad feet exposed “to aid in the anticipated recovery effort.”[14]
 Their friends bade a somber, tearful farewell.
 “Someone said we made arrangements in a native village nearby to have our dead temporarily buried,” said Stub Morse, a close friend of both Buckhalt and Gardner.
 “I really don’t remember that.”

 At the time of the patrol, Captain Brush’s men lacked a reliable map of Guadalcanal and were unable to accurately plot the location of the graves.
-They expected to return within a few days – but subsequent events, including the infamous attack and slaughter of the Ichicki Detachment a few days later, rendered such an expedition out of the question.
+They expected to return within a few days, but subsequent events – including the infamous attack and slaughter of the Ichicki Detachment a few days later – rendered such an expedition out of the question.
 The three Marines were simply reported as buried “in the Hills” with no further explanation.

-At the first bend in river approximately 200 to 250 yards inland, grave was about 10 yards from river bank on right side going upstream.
+In 1947 and again in 1949, search and recovery teams from the 604th Quartermaster Graves Registration Company attempted to locate the bodies of Grazier, Gardner, and Buckhalt.
+They had an additional clue from the Buckhalt family – a photo of a grave marker and a set of cryptic instructions: “At the first bend in river approximately 200 to 250 yards inland, grave was about 10 yards from river bank on right side going upstream.
 Grave was marked by white cross made out of coral and placed flat across center of it.
-There was also an identification tag tied to a bayonet.
+There was also an identification tag tied to a bayonet.”
+The source for the family’s information is not known – and, as the GRS men tersely pointed out, the name of the river was not given.[16]
+After making a few general searches along several rivers, they gave up and declared the remains non-recoverable.

-…the bodies of three men that were much larger than the others and had been wrapped in ponchos.
+However, they were not the first troops to attempt the recovery of remains in the area.
+Immediately after the firefight in 1942, Ichicki’s men went in search of their own dead friends.
+As they prepared the men for burial, they noted “…the bodies of three men that were much larger than the others and had been wrapped in ponchos.
 When they examined the remains more closely in the light, they realized that these were the corpses of American Marines, not Japanese.
-They concluded that the Marine commander had left them behind in making a “hasty return” to the Marines’ defensive position.[17]
+They concluded that the Marine commander had left them behind in making a ‘hasty return’ to the Marines’ defensive position.”[17]

 The ultimate disposition of Grazier, Gardner, and Buckhalt’s remains is not currently known.
 It is believed that they still lie in isolated graves along the north coast of Guadalcanal, in the vicinity of Koli Point.